About mobile ads

 Wearables—like smartwatches—are devices that people can use to connect to the internet on the go but are typically smaller than mobile phones.
 At this time, AdWords doesn’t show ads on devices that don’t have a screen.

 Only show ads on desktop computers

-Here's how to change your campaign settings to avoid showing ads on mobile devices:
+Here's how to change your campaign settings to show ads only on desktop computers:

 - Go to your Campaigns page and select the campaign you'd like to show only on desktop computers.

 - In the "Devices" section, find "Mobile devices with full browsers" in the table.